DHP D200: DIPLOMACY: HISTORY, THEORY, AND PRACTICE

 DHP D261: AFGHANISTAN AND THE U.S. "WAR OF NECESSITY"

-Despite a seemingly brilliant campaign in the early days of the post-9/11 era, America’s war in Afghanistan has become the longest war in US history, with currently no end in sight.
-Balancing history, theory, and policy, we investigate the mechanisms and critical junctures that led to this entanglement.
-We explore the collision between the US-led coalition’s objectives, the legacy of the Cold War and the specificities of Afghanistan’ society and regional dynamics.
+Despite a seemingly brilliant victory in the early days of the post-9/11 era, America’s campaign in Afghanistan has become the longest war in US history, with currently no end in sight.
+Balancing history, theory, and policy this seminar investigates the mechanisms and critical junctures that led to this entanglement.
+It explores the collision between the US-led coalition’s objectives, the lasting legacies of the Cold War and the specificities of Afghanistan’ society and regional dynamics.
 All along, we examine critical junctures, successes, failures, and ambiguities in light of scholarly disputes and policy debates.
 Themes addressed include the war on terror, South Asia’s geopolitics, democratization, state-building, insurgencies, and strategy.

 DHP D262: U.S. POLICY IN SOUTH ASIA